The Child Foretold:

 He loves that job.
 But it is now an impediment.
 It’s time to go.

-I thought Albus may have learned his lesson by that time.
+I thought Albus might have learned his lesson by that time.
 And if he was as smart as we’d been told he was, he also knew that he could not micro-manage the hunt for the Horcruxes.
 Particularly given that he had nothing of substance to contribute to it.
 Even the sea cave adventure was too little, too late.

 I suspected that the Order would be running another scam in year 7 to distract Voldemort from Harry, and that this time, Harry had his own vitally important mission to keep him busy and out of it.
 In fact, Harry had been assigned the single mission which was least likely to draw him into Voldemort’s direct path.